-- 1. (C) Debt peonage (kamiuti) to moneylenders was the focus of the Deccan Riots of 1875.
+- 1. (C) Debt peonage (kamiuti) moneylenders was the focus of the Deccan Riots of 1875.
 The rioters' stated goal was to seize and destroy the moneylenders' bonds, decrees, and other documents. - When the insurrection spread across the Deccan, the Bombay government was first unconcerned.
 However, the Government of India, concerned about the events of 1857, pressed the Bombay government to establish a commission of inquiry to explore the reasons of the riots.
-In 1878, the panel gave a report to the British Parliament. - The commission conducted investigations in the districts affected by the riots, recording testimony from ryots, sahukars, and eyewitnesses, compiling statistical data on revenue rates, prices, and interest rates in various locations, and collating district collectors' reports.
+In 1878, the panel gave a report to the British Parliament. - The commission conducted investigations in the districts affected by the riots, recording testimony from ryots, sahukars, eyewitnesses, compiling statistical data on revenue rates, prices, and interest rates in various locations, and collating district collectors' reports.
 Hence, both the statements are correct. - 2.
 Consider the following statements : - 1.
 Muhammadan Anglo-Oriental College was founded at Aligarh by Sayyid Ahmad Khan. - Sayyid Ahmad Khan was a great believer in religious toleration, and Hindus, Parsis and Christians had contributed to the funds of his college.
-Which of the statements given above is/ are correct?

-(C) Both 1 and 2 (D) Neither 1 nor 2
+Which of the statements given above is/ - are correct?
+(A) 1 only - (B) 2 only - (C) Both 1 and 2 (D) Neither 1 nor 2

-- 2. (C) Sayyid Ahmed Khan founded the Mohammedan Anglo-Oriental College in Aligarh in 1875.
+- 2. (C) Sayyid Ahmed Khan founded the Anglo-Oriental Mohammedan College in Aligarh in 1875.
 It was afterwards renamed as Aligarh Muslim University.
 His goal was to create a college that followed the British educational system while maintaining Islamic beliefs.

 - Sayyid Ahmad Khan was a strong proponent of religious tolerance.
 He believed that there was an underlying commonality in all religions that may be referred to as practical morality.
 Hindus, Parsis, and Christians had generously contributed to the funding of his college, which was open to all Indians.

 - 3. Consider the following movements :

-- 1. Moplah Rebellion
+- Moplah Rebellion

-- 2. Bardoli Satyagraha
+- Bardoli Satyagraha

-- 3. Champaran Satyagraha
+- Champaran Satyagraha

-- 4. Salt Satyagraha
+- Salt Satyagraha

-Which one of the following is the correct chronological order of the above in ascending order ?
+Which one of the following is the correct chronological order of the above in ascending order?

+- (A) 1-3-4-2

+- (B) 3-1-2-4

+- (C) 2-3-1-4

-(A) 1-3-4-2 (B) 3-1-2-4 (C) 2-3-1-4 (D) 4-2-1-3
+- (D) 4-2-1-3

 - 3. (B) The Champaran Satyagraha took place in 1917 and was the first satyagraha movement taken up by Mahatma Gandhi in India to fight against the injustice meted out to peasants. - The Moplah Rebellion took place in 1921 against the hindu landlords and british in Malabar. - Bardoli Satyagraha took place in 1928 and was led by Sardar Vallabh Bhai Patel. - Salt Satyagraha took place in 1930 led by Mahatma Gandhi. - 4.
-The 19th Century Faraizi Movement in eastern Bengal developed under the leadership of : - (A) Titu Rai - (B) Haji Shariatullah - (C) Shah Sayyid Ahmad - (D) Dudu Miyan
+The 19th Century Faraizi Movement in eastern Bengal developed under the leadership of: - (A) Titu Rai - (B) Haji Shariatullah - (C) Shah Sayyid Ahmad - (D) Dudu Miyan

 - 4. (B) The Faraizi Movement was a movement led by Haji Shariatullah in Eastern Bengal to give up un-Islamic practices and act upon their duties as a Muslim.
 The movement protected the rights of tenants to a great extent. - 5.
-Match List-I with List-II and select the correct answer using the code given below the Lists :
+Match List-I with List-II and select the correct answer using the code given below the Lists:

 List-I List-II (Peasant Movement) (Region) Mappila outbreak 1.
-Maharashtra a. b.
-Ramosi peasant 2.
-Bengal force Kuka revolt 3.
-Malabar c.
-Pabna revolt 4.
-Punjab d.
-Code : d с я (A) 3 2 4 2 (B) 3 4 1 3 (C) 2 4 1 (D) 2
+Maharashtra Ramosi peasant 2.
+Bengal

+- force

+- Kuka revolt Pabna revolt

+- 3. Malabar 4.
+Punjab

+a b c d

+(A) 3 1 4 2

+(B) 3 4 1 2

+(C) 2 4 1 3

+(D) 2 1 4 3